inet-framework/inet/doc/src/users-guide/ch-ppp.rst

 --------------

-The PPP module receives packets from the upper layer in the :var:`netwIn` gate, encapsulates them into :msg:`PppFrame`’s, and send it to the physical layer through the :var:`phys` gate.
-The :msg:`PppFrame`’s received from the :var:`phys` gate are decapsulated and sent to the upper layer immediately through the :var:`netwOut` gate.
+The PPP module receives packets from the upper layer in the :gate:`netwIn` gate, adds a :msg:`PppHeader`, and send it to the physical layer through the :gate:`phys` gate.
+The packet with :msg:`PppHeader` is received from the :gate:`phys` and sent to the upper layer immediately through the :gate:`netwOut` gate.

 Incoming datagrams are waiting in a queue if the line is currently busy.
 In routers, PPP relies on an external queue module (implementing